 When I was going through severe depersonalization, my mind would not rest.
 It was filled with so many scary and intrusive thoughts.
 It felt overwhelming.

 I remember how I thought I was definitely on the verge of insanity.
+I would often wonder if depersonalization can drive me crazy.
 If not that, then I imagined vanishing into nothingness or completely losing my understanding of reality.
 Such thoughts are hard to put into words here, but their effects were real.
 I felt unsafe and was afraid for my well-being at all times.

 These intrusive and scary thoughts would bring a lot of anxiety, fear, and panic into me.